We remain fully open online and all deliveries are operating as usual.

-Born and raised in Barnsley, South Yorkshire, I was lucky enough to have a childhood filled with many adventures into the countryside and coastal areas where my parents introduced me to the amazing world of nature.
+Louise Schofield was born and raised in Barnsley, South Yorkshire, she was lucky enough to have a childhood filled with many adventures into the countryside and coastal areas where her parents introduced her to the amazing world of nature.
 We spent many hours walking through woodlands watching the wildlife or playing in the streams and rivers, or long sunny days at the coast exploring the rock pool and caves.
 So it’s no surprise that my passion is for nature, and when I wasn’t out exploring the world I was creating drawings and paintings from my discoveries.

 My art career began in 1991 after leaving art college at the age of 20, I had a small craft stall in our local shopping centre where I sold my artwork.
 I worked at my stall often gaining an audience whilst painting pets and wildlife.
 After my daughter was born in 2001 my art career took a backseat so I could be a fulltime mum and raise her in the same way I was.
 I still created my artwork but just not to the same extent I had previously.
 In more recent years I have rebuilt my art business, mainly working from my home studio now, I have travelled around the country to various art and craft events and sold my work online, my career has again changed and I am now working with one of the finest UK art publishers who are representing my alcohol ink artwork and distributing it to some of the most prestigious UK art galleries.